ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 Confidential computing is a new technology that offers technical assurances that workloads and data are confidential and protected from everyone including the Cloud Service Provider (CSP).
 {: shortdesc}

-Confidential computing with Intel SGX for VPC is available only in the Dallas (us-south) and Frankfurt (eu-de) regions.
-Confidential computing with Intel TDX for VPC is available for select customers.
-Contact IBM Sales if you are interested in being allowlisted and using this offering.
+Confidential computing profiles are available in the Dallas (us-south), Washington DC (us-east), and Frankfurt (eu-de) regions.
+Confidential computing with Intel SGX for VPC is Dallas (us-south), Washington DC (us-east), and Frankfurt (eu-de).
 Confidential computing with Intel TDX for VPC is available only in the Washington DC (us-east) region.
+If you want to create a virtual server instance with a confidential computing profile and TDX, you can create that virtual server instance only in the Washington DC (us-east) region.
+You can’t create a virtual server instance with TDX in any other region, including Dallas (us-south) and Frankfurt (eu-de).
+For more information, see [Confidential computing known issues](/docs/vpc?topic=vpc-known-issues#confidential-computing-vpc-known-issues).
 Confidential computing is only available with select profiles.
-For more information, see [SGX-compatible profiles](/docs/vpc?topic=vpc-about-confidential-computing-vpc&interface=ui#compatible-profiles-confidential-computing-vpc-sgx).
+For more information, see [Confidential computing profiles](/docs/vpc?topic=vpc-profiles&interface=ui#confidential-computing-profiles).
 {: preview}

 ## Confidential computing with Intel Trusted Domain Extension (TDX)